-The Remote Management Viewer hangs when a Remote Control Session is launched on a Linux device
+The Remote Management Viewer hangs when a Remote Control Session is launched on a Linux device move a terminal that is open on the device, the Remote Management Viewer on the management console device hangs.

 Source: ZENworks; ZENworks Configuration Management; Remote Management.